FDio/csit/docs/automating_vpp_api_flag_day.rst

    This process verifies support for the new VPP API, associated VPP features and CSIT tests.
 Both developers iterate until the verification passes.
 #.
-CSIT committer updates the supported API signature(s) such that
-   all signatures included in the CSIT branch are supported by the current version of the CSIT tests.
-See "API FLAG DAY SCENERIOS" below for examples.
+CSIT developer makes sure the CSIT CRC list in the CSIT change supports
+   both current VPP HEAD codebase, and the VPP change under review.
 #.
-CSIT committer merges CSIT patch and creates a new operational
+CSIT committer merges CSIT patch to CSIT master branch
-   branch in the CSIT repo.
+   and cherry-picks to the latest oper branch.
+   This breaks trending jobs, but VPP verify jobs still work.
+   CSIT verify jobs for changes based on this patch are broken, but for changes not rebased yet, CSIT verify jobs are still valid.
 #.
 VPP developer issues a recheck on the VPP patch and a VPP
    Committer merges the patch.
+#.
+CSIT committer sends an e-mail to vpp-api-dev stating the support for
+   the previous CRC values will soon be removed.
+#.
+When VPP merge job finishes, trending jobs are no longer broken.
+#.
+CSIT committer creates a patch that removes the old CRC values,
+   at the same time bumping stable VPP version to the build from VPP merge job.
+#.
+After verification, CSIT committer merges the patch.
+   This fixes CSIT verify job for rebased CSIT changes, but breaks api-crc results for VPP changes not rebased.
+#.
+CSIT committer sends an e-mail to vpp-api-dev stating the support for
+   the previous CRC values is removed, and rebase is needed for all affected VPP changes.
 #.
 Recheck of existing VPP patches in gerrit may cause the "VPP
    API Incompatible Change Test" to send an email to the patch submitter to rebase the patch to pick up the compatible VPP API